Trescaff/CalendaLink/README.md

 # CalendaLink

 - an app that help in connecting different calendars into one.
+- Frontend - React
+- Backend - MongoDB, Express.js, Node.js,

 ## Guide for running the app